synha/synha.github.io/_posts/2015-03-13-it-doesnt-matter-what-you-majored-in.md

 ---
 layout: post
-title: "It doesn't matter what you majored in"
+title: "It doesn't matter what you majored in*"
 description: ""
 category:
 tags: []